 #16 Add a comfy chair

 Whether you have a newborn, a toddler or teenage, having a comfy chair is a worthwhile investment and could even become a prized possession.
 Over the years, you’ll enjoy reading together, comforting them after a nightmare and solving their problems.
-So you’ll want to find a large comfy armchair you’d be happy to sleep in.
+Any child bedroom design should include a large comfy armchair that you’d be happy to sleep in.

 #17 Give them space to escape!

-We all need space to hit the pause button and refocus.
+We all need space to hit the pause button and refocus and so in child bedroom design it’s worth considering how you can include this element.
 You could build a reading nook, where you and your kids can curl up with a book or maybe erect a teepee that can act as their own fantasy-land.